 Not only were the game drives absolutely incredible (we spotted all of the Big 5 except for the elusive leopard), the property was possibly one of the coziest places I’ve ever stayed at and the staff made us feel at home from the moment we set foot on the game lodge.

 If you are planning on going on an authentic African safari and want to experience eco-luxury at its best, you need to visit Amakhala Game Reserve and stay at Bukela Game Lodge.
-Read on for everything you need to know to plan your ultimate Garden Route safari experience!
+Read on for this Bukela Game Lodge review and everything you need to know to plan your ultimate Garden Route safari experience!

 About the Amakhala Game Reserve and Bukela Game Lodge